 Diabetic eye disease refers to a group of eye diseases, and these include diabetic retinopathy, cataracts, diabetic macular edema, and glaucoma.
-Diabetic eye disease can damage the eyes and result in poor vision or blindness, and there are often no symptoms in the early stages.
+These conditions can damage the eyes and result in poor vision or blindness, and there are often no symptoms in the early stages.
 Anyone with diabetes can develop diabetic eye disease, but the risk of developing diabetic eye disease increases if blood sugar levels and/or blood pressure levels aren’t controlled.

 Diabetic retinopathy affects the blood vessels in the retina, which is the light-sensitive layer in the back of the eye.
 Diabetic retinopathy is the most common cause of vision loss and blindness in diabetics.
-During the early stages of the disease, you may not realize anything is wrong, but in the later stages, dark, floating spots or streaks may appear in your vision.
+During the early stages of the disease, you may not realize anything is wrong, but dark, floating spots or streaks may appear in your vision in the later stages.
 If you have diabetes, it is vital to get a diabetic eye exam to avoid vision loss due to diabetic retinopathy.

-Cataracts cause the front part of the eye to become cloudy and can make vision blurry or hazy, reduce night vision, increase sensitivity to light, and over time, lead to vision loss.
+Cataracts cause the front part of the eye to become cloudy and can make vision blurry or hazy, reduce night vision, increase sensitivity to light, and lead to vision loss over time.
 Cataracts are common as people get older, but usually develop slowly.
 If you have diabetes, you have an increased risk of developing cataracts at an earlier age than people who don’t have diabetes.

 Diabetic Macular Edema